-If you’ve followed WYG for even a little while, you probably know that photography is a passion of ours.
+If you’ve followed What’s Your Grief for even a little while, you probably know that photography is a passion of ours.
 We specifically love photography as a tool for exploring and expressing grief.
-We even have an entire website dedicated to this topic (though admittedly, our posting is sporadic).
+We even have an entire section of our site dedicated to it!

-About twice a year we run an e-course on the topic of exploring grief through photography and, suffice it to say, we are always blown away by the work participants share week-to-week.
-Today we are honored and privileged to share just a fraction of this work with you, WYG readers.
-We hope you’ll take a few minutes to check-out these moving photographs and their accompanying thoughts.
-Also, if you’re on Instagram, be sure to read all the way to the end of this post for details on our August photo-a-day grief photo challenge.
+We also run an e-course on the topic of exploring grief through photography.
+Suffice to say, we are always blown away by the work participants share.
+Today, we are honored and privileged to share just a fraction of this work with you.
+We hope you’ll take a few minutes to check out these moving photographs and their accompanying thoughts.
+If you’re on Instagram, be sure to read all the way to the end of this post for details on our August Photo-A-Day Grief Photo Challenge.

 Since my boy died, I have searched desperately for meaning in the torment, the anguish, groped in vain for reasons, blamed myself, crushing my spirits with incredible guilt.
 A constant revolving door of emotions that never seem to stop.
 Some days the emotions revolve a bit slower, other days they spin almost out of control.

-If you’ve never participated in a WYG photo-a-day challenge before, here’s how it works.
+If you’ve never participated in a What’s Your Grief Photo-A-Day Challenge before, here’s how it works:

-The concept is simple, each day you take a photograph representative of that day’s prompt.
-The challenge is to take a photo each day in August, though you don’t have to take a photograph every day to participate.
+The concept is simple: Each day, you take a photograph representative of that day’s prompt.
+The goal is to take at least one photo every day in August (though you don’t have to do so to participate!).

 In order for participants to be able to search for photos shared as a part of the challenge, you need to use your hashtags!
 It would be great if you could tag us as well.

 (This hashtag will allow you to search for all photos shared as a part of the challenge)

 If you’re not on Instagram… Just because you aren’t on Instagram doesn’t mean you can’t participate!
 You can share your photos on What’s Your Grief’s Facebook, or you can complete the challenge privately.